 9.2.
-8.2.
-Surplus Ratepayer Funds Performance-Based Fees Application
+Surplus Performance-Based Fees Application

 Section 712.8(s)(1) requires annual Commission review of the use of funds collected by PG&E pursuant to Section 712.8(f)(5).
-The Commission agrees with TURN's recommendation that a formal application be used to review and plan for PG&E's use of surplus ratepayer funds.
-This performance-based fees, which is in accord with the requirements of Section 712.8(s) for an annual review and planning process, and maximizes transparency and party review of PG&E's past and planned use of funds collected pursuant to Section 712.8(f)(5).
+The Commission agrees with TURN's recommendation that a formal application be used to review and plan for PG&E's use of surplus performance-based fees, which is in accord with the requirements of Section 712.8(s) for an annual review and planning process, and maximizes transparency and party review of PG&E's past and planned use of funds collected pursuant to Section 712.8(f)(5).